yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 ## Step 5: Create a customer session

-To start the enrollment process, you need to:
+To start the enrollment process:

 1. Create a customer using the [Create Customer](ref:create-customer) endpoint.
 The response will include the customer `id`.